 Two Ways to Obtain a Sri Lankan Driving License:

-- Do It Yourself: Arrange it in Colombo for around $30 at the Automobile Association of Ceylon.
-You’ll need passport photos (dedicated shop available on-site) and your international driving license.
-Expect to spend half a day to arrange it.
+2. Do It Yourself: Arrange it in Colombo for around $30 at the Automobile Association of Ceylon.
+You’ll need passport photos (a dedicated shop available on-site) and your international driving license.
+Expect to spend half a day arranging it.

 Mileage & Insurance Policy: